thindil/steamsky/bin/doc/MODDING.md

       progress to next, or value `random` for random chance.
 Name `chance` is used by all steps and mean chance (1 to that number for `random` condition or Skill + roll from 1 to 100) that step will progress to next.
-    - Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: What to do with this entry.
 Possible values
       are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Tag `text`: text which will be show to player when step starts.
     - Attribute `condition`: finish condition of previous step which was lead to this one.
 Possible values: `any`, `askinbase` and `destroyship`.
-    - Optional attribute `action`: what to do with this text.
+    - Optional attribute `action`: What to do with this text.
 Possible values
       are: "add" (add this text, default option), "remove" (remove this text) or "update" (update selected text).
 - Tag `failtext`: text which will be show to player if step not progress to